 2. Nature's MACE Cat Repellent Spray 40 oz

-- Essential oil formula uses peppermint and castor oil to deter cats naturally
+- Essential oil formula: Uses peppermint and castor oil for scent aversion

 - Works indoors and outdoors